Update in progress March 2018

 Edgewater Resort & Spa, Island Night

 They might not have the Harley badge but motorised two wheels are the preferred ride for plenty of locals and visitors.
-The coastal road is in good condition, the only danger may be a wandering bird or animal.
-Note: New helmet laws came into effect in October 2016 - see Safe Travel (official advice from NZ government).
-Also see Cook Islands Police for new fees introduced in November 2016.
+The coastal road is in good condition, although there are potholes, also watch out for wandering birds or dogs.
+Note: New helmet and licensing laws - if you don't have a motorcycle licence you'll need to get one to hire a scooter - see Please Read information via Adventure Cook Islands.

-A few scooter hire options: Polynesian Rental Cars (6 locations), Tipani Rentals (opposite Edgewater Resort), Island Car & Bike Hire (3 locations), and Rarotonga Rentals.
+A few scooter hire options: Polynesian Rental Cars (6 locations), Tipani Rentals (opposite Edgewater Resort), and Island Car & Bike Hire (3 locations).
 Harley Davidson island tours were once offered, but not longer, might be an opportunity there for a Harley rider who could get used to island life.
+Note: Check your insurance to make sure you're covered to ride a scooter.

 Kikau Hut, Arorangi

-Colourful Kikau Hut is owned and operated by hospitable Kiwis.
+We had dinner at colourful Kikau Hut during our first trip to Rarotonga in 2012.
 We ordered a chicken satay entree, two main fish dishes, two glasses of NZ wine and lemon cake to share for dessert, the bill was around $90.
 (Kikau Hut is within walking distance of Edgewater, and Sunset Resorts).

 Spaghetti House Pizzeria & Grill, Arorangi

-Tamarind is located in a restored colonial style house by the sea, a couple of minutes drive from Avarua.
-We dined in the evening and it was beautifully lit with candles and fairy lights.
+Tamarind House is a restored colonial style property by the sea, a couple of minutes drive from Avarua.
+It was closed for an annual holiday when we visited Rarotonga in 2018, but on our first trip we dined in the evening and it was beautifully lit with candles and fairy lights.
 Staff were delightful, and served one of my favourite dishes of the trip - a smoked chicken and tropical fruit salad with a honey and lime dressing.
 The $88 bill included two glasses of NZ wine, two mains, and a lovely lemon sour cream cake to share for dessert.
 (If you're staying at Club Raro Tamarind House is within walking distance).

 Where We Stayed